The best colors to use for faux woodgrain painting

-Searching on line for faux wood paint colors, I see millions of results from multiple industries.
+Searching online for faux wood paint color, I see millions of results from multiple industries.

-From home improvement to interior decorating to faux finishing to auto painting, theater set design, arts and crafts, blinds and shades, concrete decoration, furniture restoration and woodworking…
+From home improvement to interior decorating to faux finishing to auto painting, theater set design, arts and crafts, blinds and shades, concrete decoration, furniture restoration and repair and other woodworking…

 There’s so much interest in the topic of which colors to use to paint faux wood, it’s staggering.

-When people think of painting something to look like wood, the first thought is “what colors should I use?”
+When people think of painting something to look like wood, the first thought is “which colors should I use?”
 Perfectly logical.

-Unfortunately, like so much great art, just looking at it won’t answer the question “what colors were used?”.
+Unfortunately, like so much great art, just looking at it won’t answer that question.

 Great Art is Magic